rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 In this section I want to explore the realm of theoretical possibilities for what arrow algebraic effects could possibly look like and how could they differ from monadic algebraic effects.

 It is interesting to think about arrows from the point of view of code expressiveness.
 Syntax aside, you can view arrow code as a subset of monadic code.
 Monadic code is the most expressive, arrows are much more restrictive ([_add_blank_target Idioms are oblivious, arrows are meticulous, monads are promiscuous](https://www.cl.cam.ac.uk/~jdy22/papers/idioms-are-oblivious-arrows-are-meticulous-monads-are-promiscuous.pdf) by Lindley, Wadler, Yallop).
-In Haskell, additional `ArrowChoice` instance is needed to be able to write conditional statements,  `ArrowApply` is needed to partially apply things.
-To focus this fantasy exploration, we forget about `ArrowChoice` and `ArrowApply` for a moment and consider what arrow effect system would look like for DSLs based on the `Arrow` typeclass only.
+In Haskell, additional `ArrowChoice` instance is needed to be able to write conditional (`if` and `case`) statements,  `ArrowApply` is needed to partially apply things.
+To focus this fantasy exploration, I want to forget about `ArrowChoice` and `ArrowApply` for a moment and consider what arrow effect system would look like for DSLs based on the `Arrow` typeclass only.

 If arrow code as a subset of monadic code then monadic handlers (interpreters) have to also work on arrow DSLs.
 (With some adjustments of course, this is exactly what this post implements.)
-The question is what other kind of interesting interpreters we could do that would not work on promiscuous monads but will work on meticulous arrows?
+The question is what kind of other interesting interpreters one could come up with, that wouldn't work on promiscuous monads but would work on meticulous arrows?

-For one thing, arrows should be able to interpret to other arrows.
-Basically, the handlers should be able live outside of the standard function space.
-There are examples of open source code out there that actually does that.
+For one, arrow effects should be able to interpret to other interesting arrows.
+Basically, the handler (defined as the final interpreter / compilation target) should be able live outside of the standard (monadic) function space.
+There are examples of open source code out there that go in this direction.
 One example is tweag's [_add_blank_target funflow](https://hackage.haskell.org/package/funflow-1.3.2/docs/Control-Arrow-Free.html).

 That sounds interesting but it is good to see a more practical benefit.
 To do that lets think about what it means to have lack of conditional statements.